Prof. Peter Neville

 Dr. Robert Falconer-Taylor

-Robert successfully passed his COAPE Diploma in 2002 and has since become Veterinary Consultant to COAPE and one of the three tutors on the COAPE UK Diploma course but has since taken on the very demanding role as consultant veterinary behaviourist to COAPE International, as well as being the author and tutor of several other COAPE courses.
+Robert successfully passed his COAPE Diploma in 2002 and has since become Veterinary Consultant to COAPE.
+He originally tutored and lectured on the COAPE UK Diploma course but has since taken on the very demanding role as consultant veterinary behaviourist to COAPE International, as well as being the author and tutor of several other COAPE courses.
 He qualified from the Royal Veterinary College in London in 1981 and first went into mixed veterinary practice and then into exclusively companion animal practice.

 Robert has also spent time in industry as a management consultant and IT specialist and as a trainer to the veterinary and allied professions.
 He joined COAPE as a partner in September, 2008 and moved to the Highlands of Scotland in 2009 where he currently devotes most of his time to education, lecturing in UK and abroad, writing, consultancy work for the pet industry and animal welfare.

 Professor Ray Coppinger

 Professor of Biology at the School of Cognitive Science at Hampshire College in Massachusetts, USA until 2006.
 Prof Ray Coppinger studied dogs, bred dogs, raced dog sled teams in the Arctic and worked with dogs for decades all over the world.
 He was also a consultant to the famous Wolf Park, Indiana, USA.

 Along with his wife, Lorna, he co-authored the must-have book, ‘Dogs – a startling new understanding of canine origin, behaviour and evolution’ which forms an integral part of COAPE’s course material.